 Trendy Rat Tail Hairstyles

 Rat tail haircuts are most popular in New Zealand and Australia, but they have fans worldwide.
-International soccer stars can often wear their hair in a rat tail style.
-They were very popular in America during the 1980s, and the style is now coming back again in 2022.
+International soccer stars often wear their hair in a rat tail style.
+They were very popular in America during the 1980s, and the style is now coming back again in 2023.